apostrophecms/apostrophe-documentation/tutorials/howtos/facebook.md

 For reasons unknown to the rest of the Internet, Facebook has never implemented support for parsing relative URLs, even if they start with a `/`.
 They consider it an error.
 Why?
 Who knows.

-In Apostrophe 2.3 or better you can get absolute URLs just by setting the `baseUrl` option:
+You can get absolute URLs just by setting the `baseUrl` option:

 ```
 var apos = require('apostrophe')({